canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 ---

-# Graphical Snaps for Ubuntu Core
+# Graphical Snaps for Ubuntu IoT Devices

 ## Overview
 duration: 1:00

-This is a guide on how to create graphical snaps for Ubuntu Core with a single GUI application running fullscreen on the display.
+This is a guide on how to create graphical snaps for Ubuntu with a single GUI application running fullscreen on the display.
 This addresses situations like:
 * Digital signage
 * Web kiosk
 * Industrial machine User Interface